bleavelle/Instacart-Analysis/README.md

 5. Run some statistical analysis on these groups
 6. Visualize the analysis
 7. Complete a fictional report in Excel for instacart revealing the findings.

+While the conclusions found in this analysis were not all that interesting, the work was delightful and a wonderful learning experience.
+The results and a few Jupyter files from this project can be found in the folders of this repository.